Family Support Worker

 - Able to work independently and possess flexibility

-- Successful applicants must provide proof of qualifications.
+- Successful applicants may be asked to provide proof of qualifications

 - A current criminal record check and Child Welfare check is also required, the cost of which will be reimbursed by the agency upon offer of employment.

-Applications can be emailed to firstname.lastname@example.org (resume and cover letter) indicating In-Home Team member in the subject line.
+Applications can be emailed to firstname.lastname@example.org (resume and cover letter) indicating Family Support Worker in the subject line.

 Connections for Families Society is committed to equity, diversity and inclusion and recognizes that a diverse team benefits and enriches our work and is essential to operational excellence.
 We welcome applications from all qualified individuals to apply.

 We thank all applicants; however, only those selected for an interview will be contacted.